RespireRx Pharmaceuticals Inc. - GuruFocus.com

 Glen Rock, N.J., Nov.
-10, 2022 (GLOBE NEWSWIRE) -- RespireRx Pharmaceuticals Inc. (OTCQ:RSPI) (“RespireRx” or the “Company”), a leader in the discovery and development of innovative and revolutionary treatments to combat diseases caused by disruption of neuronal signaling, is pleased to announce that Jeff Margolis, Senior Vice President, Chief Financial Officer, Treasurer and Secretary is presenting a summary and update about the Company at the Investor Summit Q4 sponsored by the Investor Summit Group (https://investorsummitgroup.com), in person, on November 14, 2022 from 2:00-2:30pm EST at the Sheraton Times Square, New York, NY.
-Mr. Margolis will be available for in-person one-on-one meetings at the conference location on November 14, 2022.
-The conference continues on November 15, 2022 exclusively virtually and Mr. Margolis will be available for virtual one-on-one meetings that day as well.
-The public group presentation link is: https://us06web.zoom.us/webinar/register/WN_EI0AHyutSsWzh0vg2LSNJA.
-The slide deck presented is available on the Company’s website.
+17, 2022 (GLOBE NEWSWIRE) -- RespireRx Pharmaceuticals Inc. (OTC Pink Market:RSPI) (“RespireRx” or the “Company”), a leader in the discovery and development of innovative and revolutionary treatments to combat diseases caused by disruption of neuronal signaling, is pleased to announce that, on November 14, 2022, the Company entered into a letter of intent (“LOI”) with an Australia headquartered bespoke clinical research organization focused on cannabinoid and psychedelic clinical research.

+This press release contains forward looking statements.
+Please carefully read the sections below entitled “Not a Securities Offering” and “Cautionary Note Regarding Forward-Looking Statements.”

+The LOI calls for a target execution date for a definitive contract that is 30 days from the date of the LOI, at which time RespireRx will be required to make a US$50,000 deposit to be applied to the final studies budget and credited against the first invoice under the definitive contract.
+Under the definitive contract, the CRO is expected to provide full service CRO services, including regulatory, compliance, GMP (good manufacturing practices) manufacturing services in addition to human pharmacokinetic and pivotal human efficacy and safety studies of dronabinol for the treatment of obstructive sleep apnea.

 About RespireRx Pharmaceuticals Inc.

-RespireRx Pharmaceuticals Inc. is a leader in the discovery and development of medicines for the treatment of psychiatric and neurological disorders, with a focus on treatments that address conditions affecting millions of people, but for which there are few or poor treatment options, including attention deficit hyperactivity disorder (“ADHD”), epilepsy, pain, recovery from spinal cord injury (“SCI”), certain neurological orphan diseases and obstructive sleep apnea (“OSA”).
-RespireRx is developing a pipeline of new and re-purposed drug products based on our broad patent portfolios for two drug platforms: (i) neuromodulators, which include AMPAkines and GABAkines, proprietary chemical entities that positively modulate (positive allosteric modulators or “PAMs”) AMPA-type glutamate receptors and GABAA receptors, respectively and (ii) pharmaceutical cannabinoids, which include dronabinol, a synthetic form of ∆9-tetrahydrocannabinol (“Δ9-THC”) that acts upon the nervous system’s endogenous cannabinoid receptors.
+RespireRx Pharmaceuticals Inc. is a leader in the discovery and development of medicines for the treatment of psychiatric and neurological disorders, with a focus on treatments that address conditions affecting millions of people, but for which there are few or poor treatment options, including (i) pharmaceutical cannabinoids, which include dronabinol, a synthetic form of ∆9-tetrahydrocannabinol (“Δ9-THC”) that acts upon the nervous system’s endogenous cannabinoid receptors and (ii) neuromodulators, which include AMPAkines and GABAkines, proprietary chemical entities that positively modulate (positive allosteric modulators or “PAMs”) AMPA-type glutamate receptors and GABAA receptors.
+RespireRx is developing a pipeline of re-purposed and new drug products based on our broad patent portfolios for the above two drug platforms including obstructive sleep apnea (“OSA”), attention deficit hyperactivity disorder (“ADHD”), epilepsy, pain, recovery from spinal cord injury (“SCI”), and certain neurological orphan diseases.

 The Company holds exclusive licenses and owns patents and patent applications or rights thereto for certain families of chemical compounds that claim the chemical structures and their uses in the treatment of a variety of disorders, as well as claims for novel uses of known drugs.